FutureSearch Logofuturesearch

 )

-Leave context empty when rows are self-contained—a well-specified question with resolution criteria needs no additional instruction.
+Leave context empty when rows are self-contained.
+A well-specified question with resolution criteria needs no additional instruction.

 Input columns